shotgunsoftware/developer.shotgunsoftware.com/docs/en/action-menu-items/custom-browser-protocols.md

 Finally, move your `.app` bundle to the Applications folder of your Mac.
 Then double click on it—that will register your protocol with the operating system.

-The data flow looks like this: once you click the AMI in {% include product %}, or click a URL that starts with `{{ akn_product_name_lower }}://` , the `.app` bundle will respond to it and pass the URL over to your Python script.
+The data flow looks like this: once you click the AMI in {% include product %}, or click a URL that starts with `shotgrid://` , the `.app` bundle will respond to it and pass the URL over to your Python script.
 At this point the same script that was used in the Windows example can be used and all the same possibilities apply.

 ## Registering a protocol on Linux